 You are not alone.

-Receiving a diagnosis of ALS is challenging and overwhelming.
+Receiving an ALS diagnosis is challenging and overwhelming.
 There is so much to know, a great deal to consider, and typically a host of questions.
 While no two people with ALS are alike or will experience the condition the same way, there is a great deal of collective knowledge and wisdom available from health care providers, people with ALS, family members and caregivers.

 Register with Our Chapter

-The Oregon and SW Washington Chapter’s team of professional Care Managers provide expert advice and assistance for people living with ALS, free of charge.
-Our office is open Monday through Friday.
-Please contact us at 503-238-5559 or email us at CareServices@ALSOregon.org.
+Why register?
+The team of professional Care Service Coordinators provide expert ALS advice and assistance free of charge.
+The office is open Monday through Friday 9am-5pm.
+Call 503-238-5559 or email CareServices@ALSOregon.org to get started today.
+See our staff here.

 The National ALS Registry may be the single largest ALS research project ever created and is designed to identify ALS cases throughout the United States.
 Most important, the Registry is collecting critical information about the disease that will improve care for people with ALS and help us learn what causes the disease and how it can be treated.